SDKSK1/Discord-J4J-Automator/README.md

 ### How to use
 1) Put your token where it says token-here - on line 5
-2) Put your message in the " " on like 4
+2) Put your message in the " " on line 4
 3) Run the program!

 You will need to join some join for join servers, a big one